wmamills/hvac-demo/notes/qemu-cross-build-issue.md

 EXTRA_CONFIG="--cross-prefix=aarch64-linux-gnu- --enable-xen --disable-kvm"
 ```

-## Solution 3
+## Workaround 3

 Disable -werror in the QEMU build.

-Unfortunately I don't know how to do that as QEMU build is a layer of
+The qemu config line can take a --disable-werror option to do this.
-Make / meson / ninja that I have not dived into.
+I have not tested this yet.

 ## Question 1